What Kind Of Cancer does Michael Buble’s Son have? Wife Says Noah is Doing “Well” With His Treatment

 “I want them to know that they reached us and it helped us a lot to come through this,” she continued.
 “It’s difficult for me to speak about this.
 It’s very recent and I’m still a bit sensitive about the subject.
 But the love is daily, when people stop me in the street.
 It’s wonderful to know that you’re accompanied in life and that people love you.”

-So, what kind of cancer does Michael Buble’s son has?
-According to The Sun, the young Noah was diagnosed with liver cancer in November.
+So, what kind of cancer does Michael Buble’s son have?
+According to the Sun, young Noah was diagnosed with liver cancer in November.
 Since then, both Michael and Louisana chose to prioritize their cancer-stricken son and temporarily cancel all appearances related to work.

-For instance, the Canadian singer had to pull out his hosting gig at the 2017 BRIT Awards.
-Moreover, he has to cancel his performance at the BBC Music Awards in December for the sake of Noah.
-Michael Buble’s son has been undergoing therapy for four months now, and although “devastated,” he promised they will use all measures to “win this battle.”
+For instance, the Canadian singer had to pull out of his hosting gig at the 2017 BRIT Awards.
+Moreover, he has had to cancel his performance at the BBC Music Awards in December for the sake of Noah.
+Buble’s son has been undergoing therapy for four months now, and although “devastated,” he promised they will use all measures to “win this battle.”

 Fortunately, things are getting brighter as little Noah’s aunt claimed that the boy was “on the mend.”
-His uncle supported this claim and updated that Noah is “doing very well” after treatment.
+His uncle supported this claim and stated that Noah is “doing very well” after treatment.

 And now, Michael’s wife Louisana confirmed that their young son is indeed, “well.”